 This unit develops students' understanding of physical activity, sport and society from a participatory perspective.
 Students are introduced to types of physical activity and the role participation in physical activity and sedentary behaviour plays in their own health and wellbeing as well as in other people's lives in different population groups.
 Through a series of practical activities, students experience and explore different types of physical activity promoted in their own and different population groups.
 They gain an appreciation of the level of physical activity required for health benefits.
 Students investigate how participation in physical activity varies across the lifespan.
 They explore a range of factors that influence and facilitate participation in regular physical activity.
-They collect data to determine perceived enablers of and barriers to physical activity and the ways in which opportunities for participation in physical activity can be extended in various communities, social, cultural and environmental contexts.
-Students investigate individual and population-based consequences of physical inactivity and sedentary behaviour.
+They collect data to determine perceived enablers of and barriers to physical activity and the ways in which opportunities for participation in physical activity plan that meets the physical inactivity and sedentary behaviour.
 They then create and participate in an activity plan that meets the physical activity and sedentary behaviour guidelines relevant to the particular population group being studied.
-Students apply various methods to assess physical activity and sedentary behaviour levels at the individual and population level, and analyse the data in relation to physical activity and sedentary behaviour guidelines.
+Students apply various methods to assess physical activity and sedentary behaviour guidelines.
 Students study and apply the social-ecological model and/or the Youth Physical Activity Promotion Model to critique a range of individual- and settings-based strategies that are effective in promoting participation in some form of regular physical activity.